One woman’s brave fight against the biggest threat to her town and its people.

 When her story came out, she became an internet sensation and a symbol of resistance against Islamic State and dubbed the ‘Angel of Kobane’.
 Now, this legendary story comes to the stage in Henry Naylor’s award winning play Angel.

-Angel, a one-woman show, is the third story in Henry Naylor’s Arabian Nightmares trilogy and was first staged to great acclaim at Edinburgh Fringe Festival in 2016.
+Angel, a one-woman show, was first staged to great acclaim at Edinburgh Fringe Festival in 2016.
 Since then it has been seen around the world to great critical acclaim, winning awards at many international festivals.
 The Torch Theatre bring you their own production, directed by Peter Doran, designed by Sean Crowley and featuring Yasemin Özdemir as the eponymous Angel.

 This is a hard-hitting exploration of Angel’s story, during a time when the themes are very much still relevant and present in modern society.

 Designed by Sean Crowley

 And introducing Yasemin Özdemir as Rehana, The Angel.

 BSL performance 5 October, 7.30pm – BSL interpretation by Liz May.